Even the most talented metal fabricators may struggle to churn out a winning part if you make the production process hard for them.

 2. Choose the Coil-Fed Approach

-Manufacturers choose one of two approaches to processing a part -- pre-cut sheets or coiled strip.
+Manufacturers choose one of two approaches to processing a part -- pre-cut sheets or coiled strips.

-While some parts require the cut-length approach, coil-fed line is generally the most productive and consistent arrangement.
-Most production requires only a simple setup.
+While some parts require the cut-length approach, the coil-fed line is generally the most productive and consistent arrangement.
+This method requires only a simple setup.
 Your manufacturer may need a more complex arrangement depending on the need for:

 - Seam welding